srg-ics-uplb/airborne/README.md

 Also on config.py, set your api key on constant 'GOOGLEMAPS_KEY'

 	GOOGLEMAPS_KEY = <your api key>
 Run the install script.
 It will install most of the components required.
 This requires Bash.
+Grant permissions if necessary.

+	chmod +x install.sh
 	./install.sh
 Download a copy of dronekit-la from [here](https://github.com/dronekit/dronekit-la/releases/latest).
 On Windows, place the contents of the zip file inside the tools folder.
 You'll have something that looks like this: